JDElite Flowchart Builder User Guide

 When a node icon is dragged from the palette to the canvas, or when a node is dragged to a different position, only the cells accepting the particular node are highlighted:

 Nodes are assigned names at node creation time.
 Names have to be unique across the diagram.
 Node names are automatically generated.
 They can be changed inline any time later.
 Duplicate names are rejected.
-Nodes are created either by dragging a node icon from the palette, or by selecting a node item from the right mouse context menu on the canvas when it is invoked on an empty cell.
+Nodes are created either by dragging a node icon from the palette, or by selecting a node item from the context menu on the canvas.
 The available selection options are context sensitive:

 Layers and/or lanes can be added from the canvas context menu when the mouse is positioned on a pipe.
 Empty layers and/or lanes can be removed when the mouse is positioned on them:

 Single mouse click on a node or on a link marks it as selected.
-You can make multiple selections in two ways:
+Multiple selections can be made in two ways:

-• pressing Shift and dragging the mouse - a selection rectangle is drawn
+• draw a selection rectangle by pressing Shift and dragging the mouse

 • Copy and Paste buttons on the top toolbar